ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/02-enable.md

+---
+description: An optional step where you can use the enable mode passwords
+---

 # 02 - Enable Mode Passwords (Optional)

 These credentials are stored in **Settings → Authentication**.
 Privileged credentials are generally only necessary for configuration management.
 However, some platforms require privileged credentials to access basic network state information, such as MST spanning-tree state or 802.1X session information.